alfa2267/alfa2267.github.io/README.md

-This is a React Node Websites that uses Modernize-react.
+This is a React Node Website that uses Modernize-react.

 ### Set-up Instructions
 * Download repo.